 Oh my gosh.
 I was crazy.
 I was so, sooooo crazy.
-I went from laid back and willing to discuss and turned into the women of romantic dramas that I have always feared.
-Well, maybe I'm thinking comedies.
+I went from laid back and willing to discuss, to full on Spanish-soap-opera crazy.
+The sort of character you see in romantic comedies.
 The crazy one--not the main character, but her crazy friend.
 Or the crazy ex-girlfriend that the man is just getting over.
-The one with wide, twitchy eyes and insanity in her step.
+The one with wide, twitchy eyes.
 I'm not sure if there was ever a time that my boyfriend was more grateful to live in a separate state.
-Usually it's the bane of our existence, several months at a time, but it may have saved his life in this case.
+It may have saved his life in this case.
 We were both glad when that medication was marked a failure and stopped.

 The one I am trying currently is a little more effective endo-wise (thankfully) and much less severe in its emotional effects.
-I'm no longer crying over never having been bought a teddy bear (which I don't even like, mind you).
+I no longer cry over him never buying me a teddy bear (which I don't even like, mind you).
 I no longer start fights with my boyfriend/family merely to start fights.
 So this drug passes in the crazy department.

 But I'm still so much more touchy-feely than I used to be.
-I am definitely still sensitive...
-I have turned into such a sucker for 'sad stories'.
-When people look at my movie collection, they think that it belongs to a guy.
-It's filled with action/adventure/sci-fi--my favorite movie of all time is Gladiator.
-But lately...
+I am definitely still sensitive... and I have turned into such a sucker for 'sad stories'.
+I used to be an action/comedy movie only lady, but lately...
 I've had... 'feelings'.

 I had been in denial for months, but last week I had to admit something was wrong.
-I was watching Mulan (doing my morning bike ride on my inside trainer simultaneously).
+I was watching Mulan.
 It gets to the part where she steals her father's armor and leaves to join the army.
 I start choking up.
 I'm holding back tears.
 A Disney movie made me cry.
 I felt like such a sissy.

 After being a teenager, I had a few blissful years before I needed aggressive treatment for endometriosis.
 Years where I was on a mild birth control to keep from bleeding to death.
 I had made it past the years of teenager-instability and was loving the new constancy of my emotions.
 Yes, I still had the occasional melt-down, but it was a fully conscious choice.

 Now, these pills...
 I swear that they have made me more sensitive than I ever was in my teen years!
 Not in a crazy, unstable way, so I suppose it's not a bad thing... but suddenly, I care so much about feelings.
-It's terrifying.
+It is terrifying.
 I never know when I'm going to choke up and start crying.
 I had to explain some basic facts about endometriosis to a school official (the kind of thing I do routinely, trying to raise awareness) and I suddenly start blubbering.
-I tried explaining that it was not that upsetting, but I could not stop the flow!
+And while I tried apologizing and tried explaining that it was not even that upsetting, I burst into heavy tears.
 I cry over anything somewhat emotional or personal, the sort of things that never really got to me.
 And so far, there has been nothing I can do to stop it.

 There is not so much any advice or wise words in what I'm saying.
 It is what it is.
 I think, if anything, I'm making a plea.
 Maybe it's not the same for everyone everywhere, but I feel like when my hormones get crazy, I have much less control over my emotions.
-I still have control over how I treat others, and I stay by something I have always said--a woman's period (or disease in this case), no matter how awful, does not entitle her to treat others badly.
+My actions are still my own.
+I still have control over how I treat others, and I stand by something I have always said: a woman's period (or disease in this case), no matter how awful, does not entitle her to treat others badly.
 But I do not have as much control over how I react to things.
 And I must confess, hormones really do change how I 'feel'.